Velaro REST API Guide

 | 401 | Unauthorized — key missing, invalid, or expired |

-| 403 | Forbidden — key does not have the required scope |
+| 403 | Forbidden — key does not have the required scope, or API access is not available on your plan |

-| 429 | Rate limit exceeded — slow down or upgrade your plan |
+| 429 | Rate limit exceeded — slow down, or your monthly limit was reached; upgrade your plan for higher limits |

 | 500 | Server error — try again; contact support if persistent |